KPBS-FM

-KPBS-FM (89.5 MHz) is a non-commercial, listener-supported, public radio station in San Diego, California.
-It is owned by San Diego State University (SDSU) as part of KPBS Public Media, and is a sister station to PBS member KPBS (channel 15).
+KPBS-FM (89.5 FM) is a non-commercial radio station licensed to San Diego, California, United States, carrying a public radio format as an NPR member station.
+It is owned by San Diego State University (SDSU) alongside PBS member KPBS (channel 15) as part of KPBS Public Media.
 The two outlets share studios at The Conrad Prebys Media Complex in Copley Center (formerly the Copley Telecommunications Center) on Campanile Drive, part of the SDSU campus.

-KPBS-FM is a Class B station.
-It has an effective radiated power (ERP) of 26,000 watts.
-The station's transmitter is on Mount Soledad in La Jolla.
-In addition, KPBS-FM is simulcast on two other transmitters: 89.1 MHz K206AC in La Jolla, and on 97.7 MHz KQVO in Calexico.